phreppo/parallellisp/README.md

 (p-fib 32)
 ```

 This version is much faster than the implementation with normal brackets.
 More examples are: [pmergesort](https://github.com/parof/parallellisp/blob/master/examples/pmergesort.lisp), [psearch](https://github.com/parof/parallellisp/blob/master/examples/psearch.lisp), [psorted](https://github.com/parof/parallellisp/blob/master/examples/psorted.lisp) and [psum](https://github.com/parof/parallellisp/blob/master/examples/psum.lisp).
 Every time a new argument is asked to be evaluated one new [green thread](https://en.wikipedia.org/wiki/Green_threads) is spawned.
 Spawning too many of them could deteriorate performances, and for this reason one special builtin function is supported: `divide-et-impera`.
-It tries to optimally allocate the work one the cpus, if one provide the sequential algorithm that works on lists and one way to combine partial results.
+It tries to optimally allocate the work one the cpus, if one provides the sequential algorithm that works on lists and one way to combine partial results.
 For example, optimal merge sort would become:

 ```lisp
 (defun merge (firstList secondList)